-In September rumours of closure after the fortieth production (“Almost A Honeymoon”) were denied.
+In September rumours of closure after the 40th production (“Almost A Honeymoon”) were denied.
 The theatre did close for a late summer break on llth September but reopened the winter season on llth October.
 Two seats for the price of one on Monday nights was introduced in this winter season, as were foreign films on Sundays starting with “Les Disparus de St. Acil” on the 5th December.
 Twice daily performances of “Treasure Island” was the Christmas attraction taking the theatre into 1949.
-Then rather quietly the last performance by the Playhouse Repertory Company was given on the 26th March 1949 “The Younger Greysmith”) and from the following Monday the building became known as the Picture Playhouse with purely screen entertainment, later in the year it became the Metro.
+Then rather quietly the last performance by the Playhouse Repertory Company was given on the 26th March 1949 “The Younger Greysmith” and from the following Monday the building became known as the Picture Playhouse with purely screen entertainment, later in the year it became the Metro Cinema.

 Over sixty productions had been staged at the Playhouse in a period of under eighteen months.
 Most were just for one weeks duration but the longest run was achieved at Christmas 1947 when “Ambrose Applejohns Adventure” lasted from Boxing Day until the 10th January.
 The standard was not uniformly high, but the Playhouse achieved many excellent reviews in the local press during its period of operation and seems to have deserved better success.

 Upon George Fernies death in 1965 Miles Byrne returned as Managing Director and a small refurbishment was carried out.
 Sex films became the order of the day.
-In 1986 a major renovation was carried out with new screen, new seating in the circle and new carpeting inside and, at a cost of 5000 pounds complete redecoration outside.
+In 1986 a major renovation was carried out with new screen, new seating in the circle and new carpeting inside and, at a cost of £5,000 complete redecoration outside.
 A new policy was also announced of serious art-films and general second run features with the erotic art restricted to the afternoons.
 However just a few months later Miles Byrne died and the cinema was almost immediately closed.
 The last films – an erotic double bill – were “Sexy Couriers” and “Off Duty Pleasures” which were screened in December 1986.

-It had been up for sale for many months with a price tag of around 150,000 pounds- with arguments over its future raging.
+It had been up for sale for many months with a price tag of around £150,000 – with arguments over its future raging.
 Locals want it to remain as a cinema / theatre / community centre, the National Youth Theatre expressed an interest in purchasing it as a base for its theatrical ventures, when it was acquired with planning permission for replacement with three town houses by developers.

 Subsequently, the building was completely gutted and four houses constructed within the shell of the old building.